JurajNyiri/PlexMeetsHomeAssistant/DETAILED_CONFIGURATION.md

 - **kodi**: Entity id of your media_player configured via [Kodi](https://www.home-assistant.io/integrations/kodi/).
 See [detailed instructions](#kodi).
 It is also possible to use short declaration with kodi.
 - **plexPlayer**: Name or machine ID of your plex client.
 Use this if you do not have devices above.
 See [detailed instructions](#all-other-plex-clients).
 It is required to use detailed declaration with "plexPlayer:" property.
 - **cast**: Entity id of your media_player configured via [Google Cast](https://www.home-assistant.io/integrations/cast/).
 See [detailed instructions](#google-cast).
 It is also possible to use short declaration with cast.
 - **input_select**: Entity id of input select you wish to use for selecting media player to play on.
 State of this entity needs to be entity ID of media player of `androidtv`, `kodi` or `cast`.
-It is currently not possible to combine this with `plexPlayer`.
+You can also use this with `plexPlayer`, in that case, provide name or machine ID of your plex client.
+You can also provide the same string as displayed in entities selection in UI editor for the card (beginning with `plexPlayer |`).
 - **input_text**: Entity id of input text you wish to use for selecting media player to play on.
 State of this entity needs to be entity ID of media player of `androidtv`, `kodi` or `cast`.
-It is currently not possible to combine this with `plexPlayer`.
+You can also use this with `plexPlayer`, in that case, provide name or machine ID of your plex client.
+You can also provide the same string as displayed in entities selection in UI editor for the card (beginning with `plexPlayer |`).

 **port**: _Optional_ Port of your plex sever.